In sintesi

-Many creators are familiar with the concept of Google E-A-T, which is used in how Google evaluates if its search ranking systems provide helpful, relevant information.
+Many creators are familiar with the concept of Google E-A-T. Google E-A-T is a framework used to evaluate if Google's search ranking systems provide helpful, relevant information.
+The goal is to ensure users feel the results they get are credible by demonstrating:

-E-A-T is gaining an E: experience to assess Google's results better.
-Does content also demonstrate that it was produced with some experience, such as using a product, having actually visited a place, or communicating what a person experienced?
+The E-A-T framework is now gaining an extra 'E' for Experience, officially making it Google E-E-A-T. Experience in this context is a quality that assesses whether content was produced with a degree of first-hand involvement.
+This means the content demonstrates that the creator has actually used a product, visited a place, or communicated a personal experience.
 In some situations, you value most content produced by someone with first-hand life experience on the topic at hand.

 For example, if you're looking for information on how to fill out your tax returns correctly, that's probably a situation where you want to see content produced by an expert in the field of accounting.
 But if you're looking for tax preparation software reviews, you might be looking for different information—maybe it's a forum discussion from people with experience with different services.

-If you prefer, E-E-A-T — or "Double-E-A-T" is now part of the updated search rater E-E-A-T guidelines Google released on December 5, 2022.
+This new framework, often called E-E-A-T — or "Double-E-A-T" — is now part of the updated search rater E-E-A-T guidelines Google released on December 5, 2022.
 You'll also see more explicit guidance throughout the guidelines, underscoring the importance of content created to be original and helpful for people and explaining that helpful information can come in a variety of different formats and from a range of sources.

 These are not fundamentally new ideas.
 And Google is not abandoning the fundamental principle that Search seeks to surface reliable information, especially on topics where information quality is critically important.
 Rather, Google hopes these updates better capture the nuances of how people look for information and the diversity of quality information worldwide.